API Reference#

 • overwrite_existing_files (Literal['never', 'always', 'if_source_newer']) – If "never" files on target will never be overwritten by source.
 If "always" files on target will be overwritten by source if there is any difference in date or size.
 If "if_source_newer" files on target will only be overwritten by files on source with newer creation / modification datetime.

-• dry_run (bool) – perform a dry-run of transfer.
-This will output as if file transfer was taking place, but no files will be moved.
-Useful to check which files will be moved on data transfer.
+• dry_run (bool) – Perform a dry-run of transfer.
+This will output as if file transfer was taking place, but no files will be moved..

 download_derivatives(overwrite_existing_files='never', dry_run=False)[source]#

-Download files in the derivatives top level folder.
+Download all files in the derivatives top level folder.

 Parameters: